BrentGrammer/Docker-k8s-academind/NOTES/Docker/Volumes.md

 - Bind mounts are perfect for persistent and editable data
 - **NOTE**: Unlike Volumes, Docker will NOT overwrite the folders/files on your local host machine when changes are made in the container files.
 It is one way - files in the container are overwritten/modified if changes in the Bind Mount folder (your machine) are changed.

+## Note on Deployment

+- The bind mount is useful for development, but the container needs the latest copies of the files when it's being built for deployment.
+A dockerfile should be used to copy a snapshot of the files to the container so it has the latest versions on building in addition to having a bind mount for development. (the source folders in the bind mount will not exist on the deployed environment for example)

 ## Adding a Bind Mount

 - Use the `-v` flag and set a **absolute** path to the folder on your machine to the container path to map to.